 AMG Lithium Signs MOU with FREYR Battery for Supply of Battery-Grade Lithium Hydroxide

-/EIN News/ -- Amsterdam, 31 January 2023 --- AMG Advanced Metallurgical Group N.V. ("AMG", EURONEXT AMSTERDAM: "AMG") announces its wholly owned subsidiary, AMG Lithium GmbH (“AMG Lithium”), has signed a non-binding memorandum of understanding (“MOU”) with FREYR Battery (NYSE: FREY) (“FREYR”), a developer of clean, next-generation battery cell production capacity.
+Amsterdam, 31 January 2023 --- AMG Advanced Metallurgical Group N.V. ("AMG", EURONEXT AMSTERDAM: "AMG") announces its wholly owned subsidiary, AMG Lithium GmbH ("AMG Lithium"), has signed a non-binding memorandum of understanding ("MOU") with FREYR Battery FREY ("FREYR"), a developer of clean, next-generation battery cell production capacity.
 The basis of the MOU is for AMG Lithium to supply FREYR between 3,000 to 5,000 tons per annum of battery-grade lithium hydroxide.

 The agreement between AMG Lithium and FREYR further lays out deepening the understanding of the technical requirements and future needs of both parties.
 In particular, the reduction of the carbon footprint throughout the supply chain is a common goal for both parties.